 Choose options

-Learn more about our fighting rankings
+Learn more about our fight rankings

 Details:

-- Exhibition combat quality class: sk-b
+- Exhibition combat quality class: Category-B

 - Blade material: EN45 spring steel, oil hardened